 SD:

 Does it creep up on you?

 MMK:

-No. arrival day you just gotta be there, you’re Mrs Claus and you’ve gotta make all these little kids comfortable about riding with anta in the horse drawn wagon and the parade and so youre kind of combination grandma and Mrs. Claus
+No. On arrival day you just gotta be there, you’re Mrs Claus and you’ve gotta make all these little nervous kids comfortable about riding with Santa in the horse drawn wagon and the parade and so you’re kind of combination grandma and Mrs. Claus.

 SD:

 How do you get into character?
 Do you play Christmas music?
 Is it the costume that really gets you into character?

 MMK:

-I’m not sure that I ever really stop being Mrs. Claus I’m just not in costume but it’s at this point so much a part of who I am and living in a village like this the children know that you’re Mrs. Claus so if it’s the Fourth of July and youre watching fireworks, you’re still Mrs. Claus to them.
-And it’s interesting because to the kids it seems very natural but sometimes if they call me Mrs Claus in May, it makes the parents very nervous and that’s why Santa wrote his book, that came out this year, “Santa’s second home” to make the parents feel a ease.
+I’m not sure that I ever really stop being Mrs. Claus.
+I’m just not in costume but it’s at this point so much a part of who I am and living in a village like this the children know that you’re Mrs. Claus so if it’s the Fourth of July and you’re watching fireworks, you’re still Mrs. Claus to them.
+And it’s interesting because to the kids it seems very natural but sometimes if they call me Mrs. Claus in May, it makes the parents very nervous and that’s why Santa wrote his book, that came out this year, “Santa’s second home” to make the parents feel at ease.

 SD:

 Is it a children’s book?

+MMK:

-MMK:t’s a children’s book.
-It’s all about how Santa came to have a second home in Cooperstown and why you might see him here anytime of year
+It’s a children’s book.
+It’s all about how Santa came to have a second home in Cooperstown, and why you might see him here anytime of year.

 SD:

-Does the arousel get decorated for Christmas?
+Does the carousel get decorated for Christmas?

 MMK:

-No the carousel really only gets decorated for Halloween which is the last day that the museum’s open to the public so we have a preschool Halloween carousel party and it’s chance for the preschoolers to say goodbye to their arousel animals for the season and a lot of the animals wear costumes or masks and we decorate with cobwebs and it’s a lot of fun.
-They come in costume and ride and we have little princesses and pirates and firemen riding the carousel.
+No, the carousel really only gets decorated for Halloween, which is the last day that the museum’s open to the public so we have a preschool Halloween carousel party and it’s a chance for the preschoolers to say goodbye to their carousel animals for the season and a lot of the animals wear costumes or masks and we [decorate with] cobwebs and it’s a lot of fun.
+They come in costume and ride and we have all these little princesses and pirates and firemen riding the carousel.

 SD:

 So you know a lot of the local children by name?

 MMK:

-I dot’s very interesting in Santa’s house because walk in and say “Look, Santa, Beckett’s here with his mom and dad”
+I do.
+It’s very interesting in Santa’s house because they’ll walk in and I’ll say “Look, Santa, Beckett’s here with his mom and dad.”

 SD:

 Do you plan on staying at The Farmers’ Museum until retirement?

 MMK:

 That’s something I’ve never really thought about much.
-It continues to be funcontinue to be new opportunities.
-I can’t imagine being anywhere else right now but tht doesn’t mean that it won’t happen.
+It continues to be fun; there continue to be new opportunities.
+I can’t imagine being anywhere else right now but that doesn’t mean that it won’t happen.

 SD:

-Do you currently have a favorite animal living at the ?
+Do you currently have a favorite animal living at the farm?

 MMK:

-Live or arousel?
+Live or carousel?

 SD:

-Live
+Live.

 MMK:

-My favorite animal is Zeb.
+My favorite live animal is Zeb.
 We started working there the same week.
-He came as a year old and Zeb’s probably approaching his retirement at the museum but yeah, he’s my buddy
+He came as a two year old and Zeb’s probably approaching his retirement at the museum but, yeah, he’s my buddy.

 SD:

 Do you visit Philadelphia very often?

 MMK:

-We probably get down to Philadelphia and he general area because two of my brothers live in the area.
+We probably get down to Philadelphia and the general area because two of my brothers live in the area, outside the city.
 A lot of my aunts and uncles have moved out of the area.
 We probably get down there three to four times a year.

 SD:

-Does your family come to visit you as Mr and Mrs Claus?
+Does your family come to visit you as Mr. and Mrs. Claus?

 MMK:

-They have, they much prefer coming to Cooperstown in the ummer and I can’t blame them.
+They have, they much prefer coming to Cooperstown in the summer and I can’t blame them.
 Driving through the Pennsylvania Poconos in the wintertime can be really hairy and I don’t wish that on anybody.